 Opening Hours: 11AM to 9PM (shops and restaurants), every day

 Yet another shopping, dining and entertainment complex.
 Opened in 2012, so I haven’t visited this unfortunately.
-Apparently, it features the “Gundam Front Tokyo”, which is based on an anime series and has various attractions and a shop.
-There is a massive robot out front as well, how cool?!
+It has become one of the more popular Odaiba attractions, because of the “Gundam Front Tokyo”, which is based on an anime series and has various attractions and a shop.
+There is a massive robot out front, how cool is that?!

 Opening hours: 10AM to 9PM (shops), 11AM to 11PM (restaurants), and 10AM to 9PM (Gundam Front Tokyo), every day

 This (somewhat familiar looking) bridge connects Odaiba to mainland-Tokyo.
 Definitely make sure to see it at night, as it’s all lit up then.
-Still not quite sure why they have the Statue of Liberty in front of it (see image at the top of this page), but hey, looks good!
+The French Statue of Liberty was placed here to commemorate The Year of France in Japan.

 Palette Town is a (oh yes, another) large shopping and entertainment complex.
 Within it, you can find the Venus Fort shopping mall, Toyota Mega Web, a Ferris Wheel, the Zepp Tokyo music venue and Tokyo Leisureland.